-Fishing Boat Catches Fire Off Port of L.A.
+Fishing Boat Catches Fire Off Port Of LA

 The fire was reported just before 9 a.m. outside the entrance of the port, near the L.A.
 Harbor Lighthouse.

-Los Angeles city and county fire department crews were responding with their own fire boats to battle the blaze.
-It was unclear how many people were aboard or whether anyone was injured.
+Los Angeles city and county fire department crews responded with their own fire boats to battle the blaze.
+The fire was extinguished by 9:36 a.m., the L.A.
+Fire Department reported.
+There were no injuries.
+It was unclear how many people were aboard.

 Video showed three other boats which had responded to the distressed vessel and linked themselves to it.